 Day 8: Hakone / Hiroshima

 Today you travel into history at Hiroshima, globally known for its tragic history as the target of the first atomic bomb exploded during the end of World War II.
 A driver will meet you at your hotel and escort you to Odawara station by private car.
 From here, you ride the bullet train to Hiroshima, with a short stop along the way to change trains at Nagoya (total transfer roughly 4 hours).
 Upon arrival, an English-speaking guide will meet you at the platform and escort you on an afternoon tour of the city.
 Despite the wide-ranging effects of the bomb dropped more than 70 years ago, Hiroshima has recovered as a thriving city and is viewed as a beacon of hope and peace throughout the world.
 Destroyed monuments of the city’s historical heritage, such as the Shukkeien Garden and the Hiroshima Castle, have been rebuilt.
 Head to Peace Memorial Park, the area was ground zero for the Atomic Bomb on 6th August 1945.
 After the bombing, the Memorial Park was created and dedicated to those who lost their lives.
 Stroll through the park and discover the many memorials, monuments and statues in the park before heading into the museum.
-(Please note that the Peace Memorial Museum is currently undergoing renovations until Spring 2019, during which time one of the wings will be closed.
-The other is open but features a reduced exhibition.)
-Peace Memorial Park reflects the peaceful aspirations of this reborn city.
+Peace Memorial Park, which underwent a major renovation between 2017—2019, reflects the peaceful aspirations of this reborn city.
 It is now the principal city of the Chugoku region and is home to more than a million inhabitants and boasts wide tree-lined boulevards and quiet rivers.
 Besides excellent museums, Hiroshima is also the most popular gateway for trips to nearby Miyajima, an island historically ranked as one of Japan’s “three most scenic spots”.

 Next, visit Shukkeien Garden, “shrunken-scenery garden”, which is also a good description of the garden itself.
 Valleys, mountains, and forests are represented in miniature in the garden’s landscapes.
 Through carefully cultivated land and vegetation, the garden mimics a variety of natural formations and scenic views.
 Shukkeien has a long history dating back to 1620, just after the completion of Hiroshima Castle.